marvinscham/disenchanter/README.md

 - `-a` | Disenchants ALL champion shards
 - `-o` | Keeps shards for champions you don't own
-- `-t` | Keeps shards for champions you own mastery tokens for
+- `-m` | Keeps shards for champions you own mastery tokens for
-- `-m LEVEL` | Keeps shards for champions you have at mastery level LEVEL or above
+- `-l LEVEL` | Keeps shards for champions you have at mastery level LEVEL or above
 - `-f` | Keeps shards for all champions you don't have at mastery level 7 yet
 - `-x X,Y,Z` | Excludes champions' shards by name.
 You need to enter the **exact** spelling; e.g. `Rek'Sai`, champions with whitespace need to be wrapped in quotation marks like `"Renata Glasc"`.